rahuljoshi027/KalahGame/README.md

 Code is documented with as much as possible details.

 How to build?
-mvn clean install (mvn clean install -DskipTests)
+mvn clean install (mvn clean install -DskipTests to skip test cases)

 How to run the application?
 mvn spring-boot:run